by José San Miguel

 simultaneously its further decay

 Capital is no mere thing.
 It’s neither simply stacks of cash nor some digital equivalents just waiting to be invested in productive enterprise or consumed as luxury spending.
 These are only the appearances of capital.
-If capital were reducible to tangible things, then unprecedentedly large swathes of it wouldn’t be imploding with the lockout of workforces that have been forced to stay home under COVID-19 emergency orders.
+If capital were reducible to tangible things, then unprecedentedly large swaths of it wouldn’t be imploding with the lockout of workforces that have been forced to stay home under COVID-19 emergency orders.
 An economic report from Yelp in September 2020 revealed that 60% of the businesses on its platform, 97,966 to be exact, had disappeared over the course of the previous six months.
 Where did they go?

 Understand this: capital is a social relation.
 It’s a social relation forged by centuries of violent dispossession and exploitation tracing from the mass murder and dispossession of women in old Europe through to the transatlantic slave trade and the genocidal advance of European colonialism and settler expansion.
 As Karl Marx bluntly put it in Capital: